learn-co-curriculum/java-regex/README.md

 #### The dot (.)

-The special character `.` will match any single character.
+The special character `.` will match any single character _besides line terminators_.
 Let's enter the pattern `"."` in the "Regular Expression" text box in Regex 101.
 Notice how every single character, including the whitespace and punctuation is highlighted!

 Time to be a little more specific and narrow our search using the `.`.
 In the "Regular Expression" text box in Regex 101, let's change the pattern to `".s"`